-4) Based on the Schedule 13G filed with the SEC on April 24, 2007, Lehman Brothers Inc ("LBI") is a wholly-owned subsidiary of Lehman Brothers Holdings Inc. ("LBHI").
-Accordingly, LBHI may be deemed to be the beneficial owner of 603,450 Common Units owned by LBI.
-Lehman Brothers MLP Opportunity Fund LP ("LB MLP Fund") is wholly-owned by Lehman Brothers MLP Opportunity Associates LP ("LB MLP Assoc LP") which is wholly-owned by Lehman Brothers MLP Opportunity Associates LLC ("LB MLP Assoc LLC") which is wholly-owned by LBHI.
-Accordingly, LBHI, LB MLP Assoc LLC and LB MLP Assoc LP may be deemed to be the beneficial owner of 574,515 Common Units owned by LB MLP Fund.
+- (4) With respect to the number of common units owned, based on Amendment No. 1 to the Schedule 13G filed with the SEC on August 6, 2007 and subsequent Form 4 filings with the SEC, Lehman Brothers Inc. ("LBI") is a wholly-owned subsidiary of Lehman Brothers Holdings Inc. ("LBHI").
+Accordingly, LBHI may be deemed to be the beneficial owner of 232,950 common units owned by LBI.
+Lehman Brothers MLP Opportunity Fund LP ("LB MLP Fund") owns 1,867,990 common units.
+Lehman Brothers MLP Opportunity Associates LP ("LB MLP Assoc LP") is the general partner of LB MLP Fund and is wholly-owned by Lehman Brothers MLP Opportunity Associates LLC ("LB MLP Assoc LLC") which is wholly-owned by LBHI.
+Accordingly, LBHI, LB MLP Assoc LLC and LB MLP Assoc LP may be deemed to be the beneficial owner of 1,867,990 Common Units owned by LB MLP Fund.
 The address of Lehman Brothers Holdings Inc. is 745 Seventh Avenue, New York, New York 10019.
-Includes 31,122 common units issued upon conversion of outstanding Class E units on June 26, 2007.
+LBI has represented to Constellation Energy Partners LLC that it has no plans to participate in the distribution of common units in any capacity other than that of a selling unitholder. - (5) Includes unvested restricted common unit awards issued on September 14, 2007.
+These restricted common units will vest in full on March 1, 2008.
+The grant of restricted common units forfeits on a pro rata basis if service as a manager terminates prior to the vesting date of March 1, 2008.